cellsignal/incytr-viz/README.md

 - RNA_score (optional)
 - final_score (optional)

-3. Open main.py and update CLUSTERS_A_FILE (exp group) CLUSTERS_B_FILE (wt group) and PATHWAYS_FILE to appropriate file paths
+3. Open run.sh and update --group_a_popluations (exp group) --group_b_populations (wt group) and --pathways to appropriate file paths

-4. Run 'python main.py'
+4. Run 'bash run.sh' and navigate to http://127.0.0.1:8050/ in your browser

 ## Run in jupyter notebook

-1. See steps 2-3 above
+1. Update filepaths in notebook.ipynb
 2. Run notebook

 ## Notes